Tprezioso/anti_smoking_app/README.md

 # CleanUrLungs
 An app to keep track of your cigarette smoking and act as an aid to help the user quit smoking.

+# Features
+* Tracker to track cravings and cigarettes smoked
+* Calendar for viewing your tracking progress